Bruc3U/Titanic_analysis/README.md

 It proves that gender is one of the most important survival predictors.

 Another important predictor would be the class.
 Both Sex and Class have a coefficient of respectively -2.8 and -1.3.<br>
-Other coefficients are below 0, which proves their importance.
+Other coefficients are closer to  0, which illustrates their diminished weight on the survival score.

 The two profiles on the right named Worst Profile and Best Profile were conducted by the Excel solver.
 We can see the similarity with the previous estimation.